 Q: Is there a warranty through McQuagge Electric Company?

-A: Yes, McQuagge Electric gives a 5 Year warranty on craftsmanship.
-Craftsmanship is the degree of skill with which a product is made or a job done.
+A: Yes, McQuagge Electric gives a 1 Year Material Warranty on material and a 5 Year Warranty on Craftsmanship.
+Material are the products used to create the electrical system for equipment.
+Craftsmanship is the degree of skill with which a material is installed.
 McQuagge Electric Company shall determine if said item complies with product installation and NEC code.

 Q: What is covered by the 5 Year Warranty?